BiermanM/Blindness/Idea List.md

 * Use Alexa/Home to speak game scores as they happen live
 * Use Alexa to your daily schedule that you configure
   * e.g. Turn on lights, set thermostat, etc. every day all with one verbal command
-* voice command to tell pandora to thumb up or down a song or skip
 * Compression idea:
   * Step 1: Get hex of every file
   * Step 2: See which set of 4, 6, 8, etc. chars are most popular